fuhranku/Wordpress-Theme-Template/README.md

-# This is the main Hammersport Marketing Theme for Phase 4
+# Wordpress Custom Theme Template by @fuhranku

+This is a Wordpress Theme template intended to be used with modern web dev technologies but no with no frontend technology since we take advantage of PHP features.